pratikshirsathp/TwitterstreamFirehose/README.md

 The data is then pushed into AWS firehose data delivery stream,
-firehose is used for load streaming data into data lakes such as S3, Amazon Redshift, Amazon OpenSearch
+firehose is used for loading streaming data into data lakes such as S3, Amazon Redshift, Amazon OpenSearch
 <h2> Architecture : </h2>
 <img src= "/firehose.png" width = "700">